po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 * Both messages indicate that the `git pull` command has been successfully performed.

-* The changes made, if any, can be viewed by opening the project directory in VSCode.
+* The changes made, if any, can be viewed by opening the project directory in VS Code.

 ### Share Remote Repo URL